melloddy/performance_evaluation/relative_deltas/README.md

 Let's activate your environment where you can use jupyter notebook and pandas.
 Let's open the ipynb file.

 ### Step 2-2: Filling the input files
 Let us fill in the input file.
 First, we will fill the output folder for cls and clsaux respectively.In the perf eval output folder architecture, there is a folder whose subfolder is MP/SP/deltas.
-We will select that folder for cls and clsaux respectively in the 2nd cell of the ipynb
+We will select that folder for cls and clsaux respectively in the 2nd cell of the ipynb.